architjain/ws-lambda-at-edge/Lab2_ContentGeneration/README.md

 ![x](./img/08-trigger-created.png)

-#### 1.5 Validate the generated HTML page in a web browser
+#### 1.5 The generated card details page is now served by CloudFront

-Go to the card details page (use your unique CloudFront distribution domain name):
+Go to the card details page:
 https://d123.cloudfront.net/card/da8398f4

 You should be seeing a page like this: